Want IntelliJ IDEA T-Shirt?

 Tag Archives: Debugger

-If you haven’t yet become addicted to the new features of IntellIJ IDEA 14 EAP, there is a new portion brought by a fresh EAP build released just today.
-The first thing you’ll notice when you run the new EAP … Continue reading
+If you haven’t yet developed an addiction to the new features in IntellIJ IDEA 14 EAP, there’s still a chance you will—with more goodies brought by the fresh EAP build we just released today.
+The first thing you’ll notice when … Continue reading

 If you ever tried IntelliJ IDEA debugger (which I’m sure you did), you know how important it is to be able to evaluate an expression quickly, without using the Watches or Variables tab.
 That’s why the Evaluate Expression (Alt + F8) is … Continue reading